Research & Development

 From its incorporation in 2015, Yilkins has turned its ideas into trade secrets and has built its intellectual property position.
 This to enable and protect its position as a leading technology company in biomass conversion technologies.
 Yilkins has a global vision based on local alliances and cooperations.
 Yilkins believes in an open innovation approach to build biomass value chains together and replace fossil fuels.

 Yilkins drying and torrefaction solutions are commercially proven.
-We have a Demo BIOCOAL plant in Ruurlo in the Netherlands, a regular pellet plant in Goor, the Netherlands, which is based on a ‘local to local’ principle and realized the Futerra project in Valongo in Portugal being the largest operational torrefaction plant.
+We have a Demo BIOCOAL plant in Ruurlo in the Netherlands, a regular pellet plant in Goor, the Netherlands, which is based on a ‘local to local’ principle and the Futerra project in Valongo in Portugal being the largest operational torrefaction plant.

 Interested in our R&D program?